typeable/octopod/docs/en/Security_model.md

 _Octopod Server_ uses the `octopod` [_Service Account_][kubernetes-service-account].

 Octopod needs a sufficient permissions to run helm inside kubernetes and create all resources described in helm chart it is installing.
 Thus permissions are quite extended.
-RBAC rules to describe permissions needed are added automatically by the octopod helm chart and can be viewed [here](../../charts/octopod/templates/rbac.yaml)
+[RBAC][kubernetes-rbac] rules to describe permissions needed are added automatically by the octopod helm chart and can be viewed [here](../../charts/octopod/templates/rbac.yaml)

 ## Web UI authentication